jhumelsine/jhumelsine.github.io/_posts/2024-09-25-prompt-engineering-patterns1.md

 ## The Persona Pattern
 In the real world, if you wanted medical advice, you’d ask a doctor.
 If you wanted financial advice, you’d ask a financial planner.
 If you wanted tax advice, you’d ask a tax accountant.

+There's a contextual domain for each of these professions.
+The Persona Pattern will allow us to tap into those domains with a few words or phrases

 The __Persona Pattern__ allows the LLM/GenAI to respond as if it were that persona, which could be:
-* A role, such as doctor, but DO NOT take any of its medical advice seriously - always confirm with an actual physician
+* A role, such as doctor, but __DO NOT__ take any of its medical advice seriously — always confirm with an actual physician
 * A real person, living or dead, as long as there’s enough public information about that person
 * A fictional character
 * An inanimate object

-The Persona Pattern provides a lot of context for the LLM bundled in just a few words or phrases.

 To activate the Persona Pattern use phrases such as:
 * You are a _persona_ …
 * Act as a _persona_ …
 * Provide a response from a _persona_ perspective ...

-Replace _persona_ with something more concrete.
-Here’s a persona prompt with more instructions within it:
+Replace _persona_ in the above with something more concrete.

+Here’s a persona prompt with more instructions within it.
+Replace _specific_ with a type of expert:
 > You will act as a _specific_ expert.
 Your objective is to engage in a comprehensible _specific_ session with me.
 Begin by asking a series of detailed questions, one at a time, to gather all essential information required to craft the most tailored and memorable <thing> based upon my specific preferences, interests, etc.

 ## Examples to try